Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Delete') and the resource ('a stored document and all its fragments').
-It distinguishes from siblings like memory_delete by specifying the scope (document and fragments vs. likely single memory node).
+The description clearly states the action ('Delete a stored document and all its fragments') and specifies the resource ('document').
+It distinguishes itself from siblings like memory_delete by explicitly targeting documents and mentioning fragments, which is unique.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.